PFA03027/constrained_any/README.md

 please refer to the sample/sample_of_constrained_any.cpp.<br>
 besically you need to implement the following three things;
 1. implement your own constraint
-2. implement your own specialized operator
+2. implement your own specialized operator<br> the derived class of yan::special_operation_if accepts one template parameter. and it is used by CRTP to get actual value type and indentify it is base class of constrained_any or not.
 3. implement your own constrainted_any

 ## ToDo